 We read through the reviews, noting both positive and negative remarks from customers as well as the questions & answers on Amazon.
 What is not clearly explained in the content?
 What is working well and what needs to be improved?
 Are there enough photos?
 Should we include an instructional video?
 We use the shoppers’ feedback on existing products to determine what needs to be present in the content we create.

-After we conducted a thorough CRA, we performed our data-driven SEO process in which we determined the most relevant and highly trafficked keywords, with the help of our software solution, the factor-a suite.
+After we conducted a thorough CRA, we performed our data-driven SEO process in which we determined the most relevant and highly trafficked keywords.

 Once we established a list of suitable keywords, we incorporated them into each part of the frontend content.
 We put the highest ranking keywords into the title and throughout the bullet points, the product description and in the backend.